This post may contain affiliate links. Please see our disclosure policy.

 All bath bombs are made a little different and the average shelf life is 6 months.
 These bath bombs will last for 6 months when stored properly.

-If you decide to add color to your bath bomb, you can add a natural coloring to the wet ingredients; I made rainbow bath bombs for my kids that way.
+If you decide to add color to your bath bomb, you can add a natural coloring to the wet ingredients; I made my DIY bath bombs for kids that way.

 Ultimate Relaxing Bath Bombs